Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-Abstract the entire lives of the father and the son into two $\bOIE$ instances: $\oie_{father}$ and $\oie_{son}$, which form an $\bOIES$ instance named $\oieS_{father-son}$.
-When only considering their own individual situations, the screenwriter first makes the following design for their $\CAL{I}$:
+We abstract their entire lives into two $\bOIE$ instances: $\oie_{old}$ and $\oie_{young}$, which form an $\bOIES$ instance named $\oieS_{old-young}$.
+When only considering their own individual situations, the screenwriter first makes the following design for their lifespans using $\CAL{I}$:

-Here, for the convenience of expression, instead of using moments, years are used, assuming it is 0 o'clock on January 1st of that year.
-If the script only features one person of the father-son pair and the other is not mentioned at all, the screenwriter can directly select an interval from $\CAL{I}_{\oie_{father}}$ or from $\CAL{I}_{\oie_{son}}$ to arrange the birth/death moments of the protagonist.
-However, if both the father and the son are present in the script, at least the following conditions must be met:
+Here, for ease of notation, we use years rather than precise timestamps, with each interval representing the period starting at 00:00 on January 1 of the start year.
+If the script only features one member of the old-young pair and the other is not mentioned at all, the screenwriter can directly select an interval as lifespan from $\CAL{I}_{\oie_{old}}$ or from $\CAL{I}_{\oie_{young}}$ to arrange the birth/death moments of the protagonist.

+The complete sets of life intervals for the two individuals are determined, and the screenwriter needs to assign their relationship.
+These two characters can appear in multiple different scripts, and any relationship can be assigned to them across these scripts; they can be strangers, colleagues, master and apprentice, or any combination thereof.
+However, as the screenwriter is currently working on an important script, he decides to set their relationship in that script as ``\TT{father and son}''.